Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 The American Heart Association, American College of Cardiologists, and MSEP all agree that it's LDL cholesterol.

-Total cholesterol brings in HDL as well, as well as triglycerides and several other uh amino acids.
+Total cholesterol brings in HDLs as well, as well as triglycerides and several other amino acids.

 But if you look at reducing LDL cholesterol, there is a statin that has been proven and has indications from the FDA to reduce the relative risk of stroke.

-Uh eating three milk duds a day will ward off Alzheimer's disease for an additional ten years.
+Eating three milk duds a day will ward off Alzheimer's disease for an additional 10 years.

 It's that ridiculous.

-So we've had people believing that these pills are going to make them uh healthy regarding cholesterol and stroke, and all of a sudden they're saying, no, no, no, but we were wrong.
+So we've had people believing that these pills are going to make them healthy regarding cholesterol and stroke.

 And I'm basically mocking this whole process of how experts end up talking about that.

-Then I get into my own personal history uh uh about my blood pressure and the blood work.
+Then I get into my own personal history about my blood pressure and the blood work.

-I was trying to say that we're all different, and that we're all going to get something someday, regardless our genetic makeup, that nobody has yet cheated and defied death.
+I was trying to say that we're all different and that we're all going to get something someday, regardless of our genetic makeup, that nobody has yet cheated and defied death.

-It's gonna happen to all of us at some point.
+It's going to happen to all of us at some point.

 And no matter how healthy we are in one or five areas, something is going to go wrong and we're going to get something.